-25. Announcement of Results
+22. Announcement of Results

-- 25.1 The Returning Officer is responsible for announcing the results of an election. - 25.2 All candidates will be notified of the results as soon as possible after the Count has concluded and no later than four days after that time.
+- 22.1 The Returning Officer is responsible for announcing the results of an election. - 22.2 All candidates will be notified of the results as soon as possible after the Count has concluded and no later than four days after that time.
 Members will be notified of the results in the first appropriate publication following the election.
-In addition, the results of all elections will be placed on the CIM website, no later than one week after the count has concluded, and the results shall be available to all members, on request, at any time from the conclusion of the count. - 25.3 The election results shall be published in the numerical order of votes received along with the percentage of total votes that each candidate received.
-The number of votes cast for each candidate shall not be published.
+In addition, the results of all elections will be placed on the CIM website, no later than one week after the count has concluded, and the results will be available to all members, on request, at any time from the conclusion of the count. - 22.3 The election results will be published in the numerical order of votes received along with the percentage of total votes that each candidate received.
+The number of votes cast for each candidate will not be published.

-26. Retention of Ballot Papers and Voting Records
+23. Retention of Ballot Papers and Voting Records

-All ballot papers and any other voting records shall be retained for a period of at least 6 months, after which they should be destroyed.
-Only the Returning Officer, his or her agents or an independent scrutineer, or another person acting on the explicit authority of the Board of Trustees will have access to the ballot papers and voting records.
+All ballot papers and any other voting records will be retained for a period of at least 6 months, after which they should be destroyed.
+Only the Returning Officer, his or her agents or an independent scrutineer, or another person acting on the explicit authority of the Board will have access to the ballot papers and voting records.

-Moor Hall Cookham Maidenhead Berkshire, SL6 9QH United Kingdom

-- +44 (0)1628 427120 Т
+Moor Hall Cookham Maidenhead Berkshire, SL6 9QH United Kingdom T +44 (0)1628 427120

-- info@cim.co.uk Е
+E info@cim.co.uk

-- cim.co.uk/join
+W cim.co.uk/join

-- ۲ @CIMinfo
+@CIMinfo

-W
+www.facebook.com/TheCIM

-- (f in www.facebook.com/TheCIM - The Chartered Institute of Marketing (CIM)
+The Chartered Institute of Marketing (CIM)